With no refined sugars, this honey-sweetened cinnamon nutella is a great, healthy option for spreading on toast, waffles, apples… whatever!

 A healthier option.

-After our introduction, I enjoyed Nutella and its Russian substitute (жaр-птицa) frequently.
+After our introduction, I enjoyed nutella and its Russian substitute (жaр-птицa) frequently.
 But since cutting refined sugars out of my life, it’s been a no-no in my house.
 So I needed a healthier option to feed

 my addiction myself.

-I know, I know, there are toooons of homemade Nutella recipes around on the web, so why make another one?
+I know, I know, there are toooons of homemade nutella recipes around on the web, so why make another one?
 Mostly because I can’t follow recipes.
 And also because most of them either call for hazelnuts or almonds, both of which are not usually in the budget.

 But peanut butter is….

-Peanut butter lover.
+Nut butter lover.

 Since the GAPS diet, organic peanut butter has come to have a huge place in my life.
 A little too huge of a place, if you know what I mean.
 So I’ve been trying to cut back on my peanut butter consumption, limiting it to smoothies and this honey-sweetened cinnamon nutella.